samandaruzbekistan/quiz-checker-telegram-bot/CHANNEL_SUBSCRIPTION_SETUP.md

 1. Set up the environment variables with real channel IDs
 2. Make sure your bot is an admin in the channels you want to check
 3. Send `/start` to the bot
-4. If not subscribed to required channels, you should see the subscription message
+4. If not subscribed to required channels, you should see the subscription message with inline buttons
-5. Subscribe to the channels and send `/start` again
+5. Click the channel buttons to subscribe
+6. Click "✅ Obuna bo'ldim" to verify subscription
+7. If verified, the registration flow should start

 ## Troubleshooting